Ed Colligan

 Edward "Ed" Colligan (born March 4, 1961) is a former president and CEO of Palm, Inc. which was acquired by Hewlett-Packard in 2010.
 Colligan now is a small business investor, serves on a number of boards, and advises start-up companies.

+Education and career

+Colligan graduated in 1983 with a bachelor's degree in political science from the University of Oregon.
+Earlier in his career, he served as vice president of strategic and product marketing for Radius Corporation.

 Colligan was president and COO of Handspring prior to the Palm/Handspring merger in 2003.
 Before Handspring, he led the marketing campaign at Palm, Inc. that launched the Palm family of PDAs and smartphones.
-Earlier in his career, he served as vice president of strategic and product marketing for Radius Corporation.

-He graduated in 1983 with a bachelor's degree in political science from the University of Oregon.

 In March 2022, Colligan joined the renewable energy asset management company Low Carbon as Head of Americas.
+Colligan also joined the board of directors.

+Personal life

+Colligan and his wife/partner Bobbi Burns are co-founders of Central Coast Angels (CCA), an angel group providing early-stage financing to innovative companies located in the California Central Coast region.
+Colligan's eldest brother John "Bud" Colligan was a co-founder, CEO, and chairman of Macromedia.